nileshsah/harwest-tool/README.md

 ## Getting Started

-After installing the package, run the command in the terminal:
+After installing the package, run the following command in the terminal:
 ```bash
 $ harwest
 ```